namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - Made a major [update to logseq_utils](https://github.com/namoopsoo/logseq_utils/blob/main/CHANGELOG.md#2026-05-09) for getting those apple notes exports actually migrated into logseq markdown (2026-05-09).

 ### First
-- Random, first time cutting a heel shoe with sheers because shoe was stuck on a foot , becaust it was a zip up and the zipper became defective!
+- Random, first time cutting a heel shoe with sheers because shoe was stuck on a foot , because it was a zip up and the zipper became defective!
 Glad I had surgical cast sheers!
 (2026-05-11).
-- First time I created a group selfie with text to image, after having forgotten to take that selfie because group got too absorbrd to remember (using DALL-E via ChatGPT) (2026-05-31).
+- First time I created a group selfie with text to image, after having forgotten to take that selfie because group got too absorbed to remember (using DALL-E via ChatGPT) (2026-05-31).

 ### Changed
 - Introduced a local hdd into my restic backup pattern (2026-05-23).